Learn how to set up a BugSnag integration with Jira.

-The Jira integration allows an issue to be created in Jira for errors that are reported to Bugsnag.
+The Jira integration allows an issue to be created in Jira for an error that is reported to BugSnag.

-In Bugsnag, set up the Jira integration from Project Settings > Issue tracker, then select Jira from the Available integrations section.
+After configuring the connection, set up a Jira integration on a BugSnag project from Project Settings > Issue tracker, then select Jira from the Available integrations section.

-Isuess can be create manually or automatically.
-Once an error has a linked issue, a comment will be added to the issue when the error changes between open and fixed, and when a comment is added to the error in Bugsnag.
+Issues can be created manually or automatically.
+Once an error has a linked issue, a comment will be added to the issue when the error changes between open and fixed, and when a comment is added to the error in BugSnag.

 Filters can be configured to define which errors should automatically create an issue in Jira.
 An issue will be created the first time an error occurs in a matching release stage, if there is no existing issue.

 Basic filtering is provided for severity, type, and release stage.

 Advanced filtering leverages Bookmarks to enable you to create issues based on any field you can filter on using the filter bar.
 Advanced filtering is available on Standard and Enterprise plans.

 The Jira integration has two way sync capabilities which means that errors in BugSnag can be kept in sync with the linked issue in Jira.